skardhamar/rga/README.md

 This will output the data in a data frame, with all the correct formats applied.
 The syntax follows the one dictated by Google - please refer to the documentation for further information.

 The dates defaults to the current day, meaning that if you don't input these, only data from today will be extracted.

+## Extracting more observations than 10.000

+The Google Analytics API has a natural limit of 10.000 observations pr. pull.
+Therefore there has been added the possibility to extract data in batches.
+The `$getData`-function will now throw a message if not all the observations are being extracted.

+In order to extract this data, just use the `batch`-attribute, for example:

+	ga$getData(ids, batch = TRUE, start.date, end.date,
+			   metrics = "ga:visits", dimensions = "ga:date,ga:medium,ga:source",
+			   sort = "", filters = "", segment = "")

+Alternatively you can set the batch to an integer, and the function will pull the date in batches of this integer.
+If you just set it to `TRUE` it will automatically pull the data in batches of 10.000 observations (which is what is the maximum allowed observations).

+Notice that in this example the `max`-attribute is missing, if this is the case, the function will automatically pull ALL the data.
+If you however set the `max`-attribute and the `batch` to true, the function will pull the data in batches untill it reaches the `max`.

+## Get the first date with data

+In order to get hte date that contains the first data, use the function:

+	ga$getFirstDate(ids)

+This function will do a lookup for first available data.